Veterans Care Guide

 Specially Adapted Housing Grants for Disabled Veterans

 SAH grants give beneficiaries funds to create a barrier-free home environment to promote their daily independence and mobility.
-Those with service-specific disabilities could qualify for a maximum grant amount of $100,896 in fiscal year 2021 to build or modify a home with features helpful for their specific disabilities.
+Those with service-specific disabilities could qualify for a maximum grant amount of $117,014 in the fiscal year 2024 to build or modify a home with features helpful for their specific disabilities.

 Special Housing Adaptation (SHA) Grants for Veterans and Servicepersons